Potentiostat parameters explained

 Each digit, which can be a 0 or 1, is called a bit.
 Here is a piece of trivia: 8 bits are called a byte.
 One bit can have two states, but if I combine 2 bits, I can already have 4 states: 00, 01, 10, 11.
 Every time I add a digit the number of possible states doubles.
 With 12 bits I can already have 4096 states.
 The number of states that can be represented by N bits can be calculated using the formula.

 The same principles apply to digital potentiostats.
-A potentiostat has to convert real world measurements into the binary format in order to use them.
+A potentiostat has to convert real-world measurements into a binary format to use them.
 The number of bits the real world measurement is converted to, is one of the determining factors for the resolution of a potentiostat.

 The resolution is the lowest observable difference between two values that a measurement device can differentiate between.
 For example, if a potentiostat’s resolution is 100 mV, it differentiates between 200 mV and 300 mV, but 280 mV would be read as 300 mV.